cosmos/interchain-security/CONTRIBUTING.md

 ```

 **Note:** `unclog add` requires an editor.
 This can be set either by configuring
-an `$EDITOR` environment variable or by manually specify an editor binary path
+an `$EDITOR` environment variable or by manually specifying an editor binary path
 via the `--editor` flag.

 **Note:** Changelog entries should answer the question: "what is important about this